Mloweedgar/dmv/README.md

 # A note on schemas

-A schema is considered the “blueprint” of a database which describes how the data may relate to other tables or other data models.
+A schema is considered the "blueprint" of a database which describes how the data may relate to other tables or other data models.
 The two schema on to which the data are brought in the DMV dashboards are the public schema or the foreign schema:

 1. **public** - data directly imported from PO-RALG and MoH on schools, sanitation and health facilities WASH
 2. **foreign** - data directly imported from RSDMS on water points, supply and CBWSOs.
-It is called ‘foreign’ as it is foreign to the RSDMS.
+It is called 'foreign' as it is foreign to the RSDMS.

 Once the data is processed, output tables are produced.
 These can go to:
 3. The **visualization** schema which is where the tables for final visualization on the dashboard are shared.